hesseljw/SimpleAlgorithm/README.md

 # SimpleAlgorithm
-Recreate Simple Algorithm and Write it in Modern c++
+Recreate Simple Algorithm and Write it in Modern C++

 The algorithms are based on the book below: